baharsayinalp/DSA-210-TERM-PROJECT/README.md

 Sabanci University DSA210 Introduction to Data Science Course Fall 2024-2025 Term Project.

 # Description
-I am Bahar Sayınalp (32296) and my project is about analyzing your TikTok usage data to uncover patterns and correlations;
+I am Bahar Sayınalp (32296) and my project is about analyzing my TikTok usage data to uncover patterns and correlations;

   -How time of the day effects my tiktok usage time.